johandahlberg/piper/README.md

 -------

 ### Running pipeline tests
 Running the tests is done by `sbt test`.
 However there are some things which need to be noted.
-As the pipeline tests take long time and have dependencies on outside programs (such as bwa for alignment, etc.) these can only be run on machine which have all the required programs installed, and which have all the correct resources.
+As the pipeline tests take a long time and have dependencies on outside programs (such as bwa for alignment, etc.) these can only be run on machine which have all the required programs installed, and which have all the correct resources.
 This means that by default the tests are setup to just compile the qscripts, but not run them.
 If you want to run the qscripts you need to go into `src/test/resources/testng.xml` and set the value of the runpipeline parameter to 'true'.

 ### Writing pipeline tests
 Pipeline tests are setup to run a certain QScript and check the md5sums of the outputs.
 If md5sums do not match, it will show you what the differences between the files are so that you can decide if the changes to the output are reasonable concidering the changes to the code you have made.
 At the moment pipeline tests are just setup to accutally run (with all the necessary resources, etc) on my workstation.
 In furture versions I hope to be able to make this more portable.

-### Continious integration using Travis:
+### Continuous integration using Travis:
 Piper uses [Travis](https://travis-ci.org/) for continious integration.
 For instruction on how to set this up with a github repository see: http://about.travis-ci.org/docs/user/getting-started/

 Troubleshooting